 While this contender achieves remarkable strength in its metal shelving, it is preferable for large-item storage.
 Smaller items have trouble sitting flat on the wire shelving, and a plastic shelf cover (ordered separately) may be a useful addition for many people.
 The chrome finish is attractive, but its bold look may clash with some interiors.
-Although the assembly was uniquely fast, lining up, the shelf supports can require some patience.
+Although the assembly was uniquely fast, lining up the shelf supports can require patience.
 Luckily, double stripes on the chrome uprights help with alignment.
-Overall, this is a top recommendation, and if you have heavy items for storage, this is our favorite.
+Overall, the Amazon Basics is a top recommendation and our favorite for storing heavy items.

 The Bestier 4-Tier is a standout compact option for those looking to add counter and storage space to their well-loved but compact kitchens.
-We were pleasantly surprised by the outstanding materials and hardware of the Bestier.
-Most racks utilize a sliding (no wheel) basket for pull-out storage, while the Bestier incorporates a full-span roller shelf to increase the modular utility of the unit.
+This rack surprised us with its superior materials and hardware.
+Most racks utilize a sliding (no wheel) basket for pull-out storage, but the Bestier incorporates a full-span roller shelf to increase the modular utility of the unit.
 Place a large item on the shelf and gain easy top-down access by sliding the shelf out.
-Further customization is possible, as the rack arrives with the option of feet or rollers.
+Further customization is possible, as the rack arrives with feet and rollers.
 Hold onto both and change them out down the road if needed.
 This is a well-made product with a compact footprint.

 The Soges 3-Tier Kitchen Rack is an excellent option for the open storage of glass and dishware.
 The understated but dark wood laminate against the white frame looks great with glass and ceramics.
 Small but noticeable highlights like the chrome finish feet make this a surprisingly attractive piece to add to any kitchen.
 We enjoyed using the sliding wire shelf as silverware storage and found that an aftermarket silverware tray fit perfectly.
-The laminate shelving is durable and resists scratching, and will hold up well to everyday use.
+The laminate shelving is durable, resists scratching, and holds up well to everyday use.

 What it achieves from a distance didn't hold up to close inspection as well as some other racks we tested.
-If you are very detail-oriented, you may not like the sloppy plastic work on the chrome feet or the thin weight of the wire shelf.
-The hardware was also a bit lower quality than competing racks, and the silver hex head bolts were thin and particularly prone to stripping if not installed carefully.
-The Soges is a simple and tasteful addition; it can handle daily abuse but is best suited for smaller appliance storage.
+If you are very detail-oriented, you may be bothered by the sloppy plastic work on the chrome feet or the thin weight of the wire shelf.
+The hardware was also a bit lower quality than competing racks, and the silver hex head bolts were thin and prone to stripping if not installed carefully.
+Still, the Soges is a simple and tasteful addition that can handle daily abuse but is best suited for smaller appliance storage.

 The Vasagle Industrial impressed us with its quality finishes and excellent hardware.
-It's the small things that count, and the robust feet included with the Vasagle indicate the overall quality of the piece.
+The small things count, and the robust feet included with this model are an indicator of the piece's overall quality.
 The wide framing makes a bold statement in profile and narrows neatly when viewed straight on.
 The powder coat black is a pleasant visual and tactile finish.
 The wire shelf has backstops on the slider rails that keep you from marring the wall surface behind your rack.
-The three-tier option is a great design overall and will fit on short divider walls between kitchens and dining rooms, or as end storage to a center island, or in pantries lacking existing shelving.
+The three-tier option is a great overall design and will fit on short divider walls between kitchens and dining rooms, or as end storage to a center island, or in pantries lacking existing shelving.

-The additional stability does come at a slightly higher visual impact.
-While many other racks have a square tubing frame system, the Vasagle opts for a larger rectangular frame.
-This bulks up the rigidity but makes the unit look heavier.
-Depending on your space, you may prefer the more substantial look or a thinner option.
-The finish on the laminate was a touch overdone for our tastes.
+The additional stability does come with a slightly higher visual impact.
+While many other racks have a square tubing frame system, the Vasagle Industrial opts for a larger rectangular frame.
+This makes for a sturdier and more rigid build and gives the unit a heavier, bulkier appearance.
+Of course, a more substantial look — or, conversely, a thinner option — is a matter of personal preference.
+Also, the finish on the laminate was a touch overdone for our tastes.
 A simpler wood grain graphic would have been a more understated overall result.
-Aesthetic preferences aside, we expect that the Vasagle will stand up to the most arduous daily use.
+Aesthetic preferences aside, we expect the Vasagle to stand up to the most arduous daily use.

 The Seville Classics Rack is one of the sturdiest racks we tested, making it reliable for heavy items.
 A heavier gauge metal inspires confidence.
-It is one of the easiest racks to assemble, coming together in just under 15 minutes in our test.
+It was quick and easy to assemble, coming together in 15 minutes, one of the fastest assembly times in our test.
 No tools are necessary, and the two lower shelf heights remain adjustable even after the initial build.
-The hanging rack is dramatically stronger than other racks and is one of two racks on which we are willing to hang heavy items like cast iron skillets.
+The hanging rack is dramatically stronger than other racks and is one of only two racks we felt could handle hanging heavy items like cast iron skillets.
 If your kitchen is awkwardly hiding heavy-duty appliances in tight cupboards, the Seville rack is an excellent option.

 The Mr. Ironstone 3-Tier is an ultra-compact three-tier option on wheels.
-With a low overall height, 28.75 inches, the Ironstone 3-Tier could be an excellent option for those who want under counter storage with the possibility of additional counter space when necessary.
+With a low overall height of 28.75 inches, it could be an excellent option for those seeking under-counter storage with the possibility of additional counter space when necessary.
 Wheel it out while preparing a meal, and wheel it back into its resting place to reduce clutter.
 The small footprint achieves stability easily, and we had no complaints with any of the included hardware.
-It boasts a simple design that will easily fade into the background and accomplish its humble goal of adding quick, compact storage.
+It boasts a simple design that will easily fade into the background and accomplish its modest goal of adding quick, compact storage.

 A few design upgrades could have made the Mr. Ironstone a more versatile unit.
-With rounded front corners and 90 degree back edges, it's not symmetrical; this is a small detail, but one that made it feel out of place when it wasn't pushed up to a wall.
-It also made it feel strange as an island unit.
-The Ironstone comes only with wheels, unlike the Bestier that ships with wheels and leveling feet.
+With rounded front corners and 90-degree back edges, it's not symmetrical; this is a small detail, but one that made it feel out of place as an island unit or when it wasn't pushed up against a wall.
+The Mr. Ironstone only comes with wheels, unlike the Bestier, which ships with wheels and leveling feet.
 Although there were no immediate concerns with the wheels from a durability standpoint, they are not the highest quality materials.
 The most considerable concern is the very low top counter height.
 We mentioned that this feature makes it a viable under-counter option, but it also makes it a less enjoyable surface for chopping and everyday use.
-For those looking for wheeled and mobile storage, you should consider this.
+Overall, though, this is one to consider for those seeking wheeled and mobile storage.

-For another great three-tier option, the Mr. Ironstone 3-Tier + 3-Tier bakers rack is another choice to consider.
-Similar to the Vasagle Industrial, this model has a simple but attractive offset three-shelf design with an integrated wire rack.
+For another great three-tier option, take a look at the Mr. Ironstone 3-Tier + 3-Tier bakers rack.
+Like the Vasagle Industrial, this model has a simple but attractive offset three-shelf design with an integrated wire rack.
 The wood laminate is a nice warm tint without too much red.
 The black framing is narrow square tubing that provides adequate stability with a casual look.
-The feet are easy to level, and the Ironstone excels in various spaces and on a variety of surfaces.
+The feet are easy to level, and the Ironstone excels in various spaces and surfaces.

 We had little to complain about in our testing of the Mr. Ironstone.
 Assembly is long and relatively complex, but no more so than similar competing units.
 The wire shelf has widely spaced bars that may not support small items.
 We found dish towels to be the perfect item to store there.
 We would have preferred metal insert nuts to screw the top counter to the frame, but the item we tested had plastic inserts.

-The antique aesthetic of the Rolanstar may not be for everyone; if you are looking for a whimsical baker's rack, it might be a good choice.
-We are disappointed to have a broken weld point on the wire basket.
-The basket still functions decently, but the failure is indicative of the lacking construction quality.
-Our testers are preferential to basic modern style racks, but for its style flair, the Rolanstar is one of our favorites.
+The antique aesthetic of the Rolanstar may not be for everyone, but if you're looking for a whimsical bakers rack, it might be a good choice.
+We're disappointed to have a broken weld point on the wire basket.
+The basket still functions decently, but the failure is indicative of low construction quality.
+Our testers are preferential to basic modern-style racks, but the Rolanstar is one of our favorites.

 Bright colors and round styling characterize the Mr. Ironstone 3-Tier + 4-Tier.
-Ample storage is available in the offset three-shelf design — plus overhead spice rack.
+Ample storage is available in the offset three-shelf design — plus an overhead spice rack.
 The overhead rack leaves some counter space uncovered to allow for larger items.
-The high arches on the overhead rack are tall enough that we could stand books without them tipping over the supports.
+The high arches on the overhead rack are tall enough to stand books without tipping over the supports.
 In the wide rack class, this Ironstone is a remarkably stable unit.
-The wire basket has four sidewalls to keep items enclosed, and the spacing on the wire cage allows for storage of fruits and other medium size items.
+The wire basket has four sidewalls to keep items enclosed, and the spacing on the wire cage allows for the storage of fruits and other medium size items.

 The wood laminate of this Mr. Ironstone unit is a bit over the top.
 The high contrast grain looks passable from a distance, but up close, the rack feels a bit tacky.
 The high gloss white frame is durable and strong but doesn't boast the most attractive finish.
-The hardware is noticeably softer than competing racks and sadly required more care during assembly to avoid stripping the hex heads.
+The hardware is noticeably softer than competing racks and, sadly, requires more care during assembly to avoid stripping the hex heads.
 This will be a bright piece for any kitchen if you enjoy its unique stylings.